-Scholar Planner
+Student Planner

 Organization is an important part of self-government and is woven into our curriculum.
-To help scholars manage their assignments, each scholar will be given their own planner.
-If your scholar loses their planner, another may be purchased from the front office for \$5.
-This planner will allow scholars to write down assignments and encourage teachers and parents to communicate regularly.
-The planners should go home every night and provide parents with a convenient method to monitor their scholar's work.
-All scholars must have a planner.
+To help students manage their assignments, each student will be given their own planner.
+If your student loses their planner, another may be purchased from the front office for \$5.
+This planner will allow students to write down assignments and encourage teachers and parents to communicate regularly.
+The planners should go home every night and provide parents with a convenient method to monitor their student's work.
+All students must have a planner.